...

 ||||||

-Now then, if you were to choose but one type to represent the quintessential screw for your replica builds, that would easily have to be the 2-56 brass slotted oval head.
-That's becaues the overwhelming majority of screws we do see clearly (on Beta, Gamma and especially Kappa) are the brass oval head: The above diagram is from measurements of the one on Alpha. |
+Now then, if you were to choose the one quintessential screw type for your replica builds, that would have to be the 2-56 brass slotted oval head.
+That's becaues the great majority of screws we do see clearly (on Gamma and especially Kappa) are all the brass oval head: The above diagram is from measurements of the one on Alpha. |

 ||||||